davidlesches/clean-oauth-core/README.md

 The OAuthUser user class can optionally receive an existing User object.
 If a visitor is already logged in to the app when he adds a new OAuth account, SessionsController passes the current_user object to OAuthUser, which now knows that this new OAuth account is to be **added** to the user object, rather than to create a new User object.
 (This solves issue 2 above.)

 The Policy object pattern is used to cleanly standardize the data hash returned from the OAuth gems.
 See folder app/policies.
 (This solves issue 4 above.)
-Though the Policy object pattern objects is not commonly used in Rails apps, this is an ideal use for them.
+Though the Policy object pattern is not commonly used in Rails apps, this is an ideal use-case for them.

 Also included in this repo are the Facebook and Foursquare objects, which are POROs for interactions with Facebook and Foursquare.
-As an example of how the our OAuth usage pattern makes it easy to trigger OAuth-specific callbacks, we have included these objects together with the CheckinCreator object and its corresponding FacebookCheckinPolicy and FoursquareCheckinPolicy policy objects.
+As an example of how this OAuth implementation makes it easy to trigger OAuth-specific callbacks, we have included these objects together with the CheckinCreator object and its corresponding FacebookCheckinPolicy and FoursquareCheckinPolicy policy objects.